matejbizjak/kumuluzee-nats/jetstream/README.md

 > :warning: You cannot update a consumer (change its configuration) once created.

 > :warning: You cannot delete a stream or consumer directly with KumuluzEE JetStream.
 You can do this manually typically using the [NATS CLI Tool](https://docs.nats.io/using-nats/nats-tools/nats_cli).

+NATS supports a number of [other tools](https://docs.nats.io/running-a-nats-service/configuration/resource_management/configuration_mgmt) to assist with configuration management, if you decide not to use KumuluzEE JetStream for that.

 ## Configuration